AxathaShetra/SampleTest_IBM/README.md

 # SampleTest_IBM

 Scenario Covered:
--Open reddit.com (i have used google.com as reddit was giving me timeout error)
+- Open reddit.com (i have used google.com as reddit was giving me timeout error)
 - search for "testing"
 - sort list by "TOP"
 - verify the topic is present or not in top 5